NORTH ATLANTIC TRUST COMPANY LIMITED AS GENERAL PARTNER TO THE NORTH ATLANTIC PARTNERSHIP

 Data Protection Legislation

-On 25th May 2018 Regulation 2016/678 of the European Union on the protection of personal data (“GDPR”) came into force and the Data Protection Act (“DPA”) was amended by the Data Protection Act 2004 (Amendment Regulations) 2018 incorporating the requirements under the GDPR.
+On 25th May 2018 Regulation 2016/678 of the European Union on the protection of personal data (“GDPR”) came into force in Gibraltar and the Data Protection Act (“DPA”) was amended by the Data Protection Act 2004 (Amendment Regulations) 2018 incorporating the requirements under the GDPR.

 Data Protection Principles